Contract Opportunity

 FUSE Executive Fellows are individuals with at least 15 years of executive-level, private sector experience.
 They partner with senior leaders in government agencies to manage complex, high-impact projects for one to two years.
 Executive Fellows bring experience in data analysis and research, developing operational and financial models, designing change management and strategic planning processes, and building coalitions to advance implementation.

-• Designing and executing a sourcing plan for each project to produce a diverse pool of candidates well-qualified to fulfill the requirements of each role.
+2. Design and execute a sourcing plan for each assigned fellowship geographic region or specific fellowship project to produce a diverse pool of candidates who represent the experience, core competencies, and motivations of a FUSE Executive Fellow, and are well-qualified to fulfill the requirements of the specific project (if project is known).

 This is an opportunity to provide a service that will have a unique and lasting impact on communities across the country served by FUSE.